Tips & Guides / Leases

 • You need to visit family: If you need to provide care for an aging or sick relative, a flexible term lease will allow you to have your own space, and you can stay for as long as needed—even if you don’t know how long that might be.

 • You want to travel: If you have a remote job that can be done from anywhere, you may want to travel around and experience different cities.
-Month-to-month lease agreements allow you to stay for as long as you’d like before moving onto a new location.
+Month-to-month lease agreements allow you to stay for as long as you’d like before moving to a new location.

 • You have a temporary job: If you’re a traveling nurse or have another temporary position, a monthly lease gives you the flexibility to move out as soon as your job ends.